A graphical framework for interpretable correlation matrix models: Application to real data

 \subsection{Multivariate disease mapping}

-Our second application is the multivariate disease mapping of male lung, oral, oesophagus and larynx cancer mortality data in 544 districts of Germany from 1986 to 1990 \cite{natario2003non,Held2005}.
-We define a correlation structure based on graphs to model the dependence across diseases in a Multivariate Conditional autoregressive model (MCAR).
+In our second application, we fit a multivariate disease mapping for lung, oral, oesophagus and larynx cancer men mortality data in 544 districts of Germany from 1986 to 1990 \cite{natario2003non, Held2005} (see figure \ref{fig:smrmaps}, for the Standard Mortality Ratios (SMR) plots).

-The diseases $y_{ij}$ where $j=1,\dots,j$ are distributed as counts over the area $i=1,\dots,n$.
-We use a Poisson distribution with mean $\theta_{ij}= E_{ij} r_{ij}$, where $E_{ij}$ is the expected number of cases (computed based on the demographic characteristics of a reference population) and $r_{ij}$ is the relative risk:
+The diseases $y_{ij}$ where $j=1,\dots,j$ are distributed as counts over the small area unit $i=1,\dots,544 $.
+We assume a Poisson distribution with mean $\theta_{ij}= E_{ij} r_{ij}$, where $E_{ij}$ is the expected number of cases (computed based on the demographic characteristics of a reference population) and $r_{ij}$ is the relative risk:

-The multivariate disease model that smooths the risks is modelled as follows:
+The Besag multivariate disease model that smooths the risks is modelled as follows:

 where $\alpha_j$ is the log baseline risk for the $j$-th disease, and the term $x_{ij}$ is a random effect to capture the variability in $i$ region for $j$-th disease.
 Thus, let $\mm X$ be the random effect matrix, with $X_{i\mathord{\cdot}}, (i=1\dots,n)$ indicating the $i-th$ row, and $X_{\mathord{\cdot}j}, (j=1,\dots,J)$ the $j-th$ column, the $\text{Vec}({\mm X})=(X_{\mathord{\cdot}1}^T, \cdots, X_{\mathord{\cdot}j}^T)^T$.
-The $\text{vec(\mm)}$ is defined using a Normal distribution with zero mean and a highly structured precision matrix $\mm Q$.
+The $\text{vec\mm(\mm)}$ is defined using a Normal distribution with zero mean and a highly structured precision matrix $\mm Q$.
 This representation is a multivariate Gaussian vector, with a sparse precision matrix